Jesse Greer, Sr. Makes a Confession of Faith

 Historians report that the Baptist and Methodist Churches grew rapidly during this period, especially in the Southwest (Tennessee, Kentucky and western Virginia).
 In this time period, these churches were considered radical, too emotional, too democratic to more established denominations - the Episcopal and Congregational denominations for example.
 Yet within a generation, Baptists and Methodists (although both split into numerous factions, especially the Baptists) were main stream, middle America and have remained so to this day.
 Many Scotch-Irish remained Presbyterian, and this denomination also grew dynamically during the Second Great Awakening.

-Before we go to Jesse Greer, Jr., we will detour back to Scotland and look at some home sites of our Grierson ancestors.
+Before I go to Jesse Greer, Jr., we will detour back to Scotland and look at some home sites of our Grierson ancestors.
 I pause here for two reasons: one I made a recent trip to Scotland and want to record my research while still fresh, and two, the Jesse Greer, Jr. story rolls right into the Civil War and more recent times.
-His story and that of his wife, Frankie Brown Greer, and of course, their daughter, Caroline Greer Wilson, is fascinating, suspenseful and courageous in turbulent times.
+His story and that of his wife, Frankie Brown Greer, and of course, their daughter, Caroline Greer Wilson, are fascinating, suspenseful and courageous in turbulent times.
 Their stories are well recorded and worthy of a closer look.
-In the first articles on this blog, I devoted several stories to Isaac and Caroline Greer Wilson, my generation's 2nd great grandparents.
+I devoted several stories to Isaac and Caroline Greer Wilson, my generation's 2nd great grandparents and are located at Ancestry.com.

 No comments: